Runtime AI Security Use Cases in Real Systems

 Copilots used by engineers, analysts, and operators often have broad access to internal data and tools.

-Ops and finance agents (Tool-enabled AI workflows)
+Operational agents (Tool-enabled AI workflows)

 Agents with access to infrastructure, cost, or financial APIs can trigger high-impact actions.